Sharoon283/FileToLink/README.md

 `API_HASH` : Goto [my.telegram.org](https://my.telegram.org) to obtain this.

-`BOT_TOKEN` : Get the bot token from [@BotFather](https://telegram.dog/BotFather)
+`BOT_TOKEN` : Get the bot token from [@@Fileshortbot](https://t.me/Fileshortbot)

-`ARCHIVE_CHANNEL_ID` : Create a new channel (private/public), post anything in the channel, forward the post to @message_ids_bot, now copy and paste chat_forward in this field.
+`ARCHIVE_CHANNEL_ID` : Create a new channel (https://t.me/wrestlewor), post anything in the channel, forward the post to @Fileshortbot, now copy and paste chat_forward in this field.

-`Bot_Channel_UserName` : [Optional] The UserName of any channel to force users to join it before using the bot, Make sure to make the bot admin in this channel
+`Bot_Channel_UserName` : [https://t.me/wrestlewor] The UserName of any channel to force users to join it before using the bot, Make sure to make the bot admin in this channel

 `Session_String` : [Optional] Use session_generator.py to generate Pyrogram Session String, If you don't add it the bot will create a new session every Restarting.